Pritesh-Lad/PLDataStructs/README.md

 #import <PLDataStructs/PLDataStructs.h>
 ```

-### Creating a self balancing ordered binary tree - `PLBalancedBTree`
+### Creating a self balancing ordered binary tree -

-Creating with a single root node having a value & color
+1. Creating with a single root node(having a value & color)
 ```
 PLBalancedBTree *tree = new PLBalancedBTree(5, "#FF0000");
 ```

-Creating with a list(`std::vector`) of nodes(first node being a root node) -
+2. Creating with a list(`std::vector`) of nodes(first node being a root node) -
 ```
 vector<PLTreeNodeData*> vector;
 # create data for each node